aknot242/terraform-aws-ec2-nginx-plus/README.md

 Create an NGINX Plus AWS EC2 Instance in the designated environment.

+> Note: an NGINX Plus repository certificate and key are required for this deployment

 ## Terraform Variables

 | Variable  | Description  | Default Value |